Vihvila92/Easy-Race-Timer/README.md

 # Easy Race Timer

-Modern, web-based timing software for Finnish sports organizations and competition organizers.
-The system supports multiple sports and offers three deployment options based on organizational needs.
+Modern, web-based timing software for sports organizations and competition organizers.
+The system targets multi-sport events and provides scalable deployment options.
+All documentation moving forward is maintained in English.

 ## 🎯 Project Goals